VoPhuongAnh/SWISS-CODING-FINAL-PROJECT/README.md

 ## A - Project title:

-LADA's potential customers analysis.
+LADA's sales analysis.

 ## B - Purpose and Outcome:

+*Purpose:*

-Purpose: To help LADA's management understand the insights behind customer segments through studying LADA's sales database
+To help LADA's management understand the insights behind sales situation over 3 year (2021-2023) and customer segments through studying LADA's sales database

-Outcome:
+*Outcome:*

-Meaningfull insights into sales situation of the company over 3 years in general, and each year in detail.
+- Meaningfull insights into sales situation of the company over 3 years in general, and each year in detail.

-Try to understand the main features of the potential customers or popular model that LADA should focus their sales promotions on in the future.
+- Try to understand the main features of the potential customers or popular model that LADA should focus their sales promotions on in the future.

 ## C - **Technologies**